Showing posts sorted by date for query uninvited. Sort by relevance Show all posts

 * One final tip for the last task?
 John 14:6 ...
 Yep, you need a †

-I hope my obscure hints help you out in some of those stickier moments?
+I hope my hints helped you out in some of those stickier moments.
 But please don't ruin this game by mindlessly following a walkthrough.
-Trust me, this adventure has its annoyances but is worth playing properly.
-Well, except for the maze which is a stupid part of the entire quest.
-So yeah, cheat all you can inside that horrendous location!
+Trust me, this adventure has its annoyances, but it's worth playing properly.
+Except for the maze, which is a stupid part of the entire quest - cheat all you like inside that place!

-Okay, I'm being harsh and paranoid because it's actually doable -but- only if you map it.
+Okay, I'm being harsh because it's actually doable -but- only if you map it.
 This will take several attempts because of three things: 1) deadly creatures lurking in the maze.
 2) dead ends.
-3) Well, I won't spoil that one!!
-So, the best thing to do is draw a map and keep saving and replaying it.
-This way you can keep nudging forward your progress with each movement made.
-Yeah, it will take a while so wouldn't it be nice if someone had already mapped it?
+3) Well, I won't spoil this one!!
+So, the best thing to do is draw a map and keep saving.
+This way, you can keep nudging your progress forward with each go.
+Yeah, it will take a while, so wouldn't it be nice if someone had already mapped it?

 The Map!

-As I said in my review (go on, you know you wanna click that link), there are many puzzles but some are plain stupid.
-Success is always about being a good adventurer and leaving no stone unturned so, if you rush, without making notes, then you're gonna make mistakes.
-Slow down, grab that pen and paper and you will do just fine (he says).
+As I said in my review (go on, you know you wanna click it), there are many puzzles, but some are plain stupid.
+Success is always about being a good adventurer and leaving no stone unturned, so make notes and don't rush.
+Yep, slow down, grab that pen and paper, and you will do just fine (he says).

-Why would I need a paralyzed spider?
+Why would I need a paralysed spider?
 Well, isn't everyone scared of spiders?
 Everyone!

 Yeah, you sussed it out!
 But now a peculiar haunting dude shows up.
 Scare him away!

-See how painless yet productive those puzzles are thanks to a little common sense?
-Plus it always pays to read documents and books as that gathered information will help later on.
-However, there are a few puzzles that are very vague so stump even the most hardened adventurer.
+See how painless those puzzles are thanks to a little common sense?
+Plus, it always pays to read documents and books, as the information gathered will help.
+However, there are a few puzzles that are vague, so they stump even the most hardened adventurer.
 Heck, I don't think Spock could suss out some of these killers.

 Stone faces talk, really?
 Candles scare away ghosts - in the daylight - that was weird!